 There were two barriers identified hindering immigrant women from practicing DSM as perceived by the DCPs.
 These include mistrust in DCP by the immigrant women and language barriers, where both the DCP and immigrant women speak different languages, hindering communication.

-Trust in Provider
+Mistrust in Provider

 According to FP2, they suggested that some immigrant women with diabetes expressed a preference for getting care from doctors in their home countries when they went to visit their home countries.
 This choice was often rooted in the belief that healthcare practices in their home countries aligned better with their cultural understanding (FP2).
 In these cases, patients found comfort in the familiarity of their native language and cultural background when communicating with healthcare professionals (FP2).
 Additionally, they trusted that medical providers in their home countries possessed a better grasp of cultural nuances, dietary habits, and lifestyle factors specific to their background (FP2).
 This was also mentioned by the nurse clinician: